open/close all folders

 - World of Warcraft uses different color grading in different areas.
 The difference is sometimes very noticeable—for instance, Ghostlands looks very different when you're looking in from Zul'Aman than when you're inside and the darker color grade takes hold.
 It's sometimes so strong (particular with red colored areas like Durotar) that it takes a while for eyes to readjust to another color when changing zones.

 - Used in Grand Theft Auto: San Andreas for an accentuated atmospheric sense.
 Since San Andreas was a really huge state, with contrasting environments, there's a Color Wash scheme that differs from place to place.
-Los Santos had a slightly orangish weather with heat hazes.
+Los Santos was orange-ish with heat hazes.
 San Fierro had a unnaturally teal lighting to convey a mild-to-cold atmosphere.
-Las Venturas went for a less blatant color scheme, but still conveying a hot weather.
-The contry-sides had a pastel green/brown tint to them, and the deserts took it further with bright white/yellow skies that turned purplish at night.
+Las Venturas went for a less blatant color scheme, but still conveying a hot weather with a dash of yellow.
+The countrysides had a pastel green/brown tint to them, and the deserts took it further with bright white/yellow skies that turned purple at night.
+All of this was much more pronounced in the PS2 version, later versions like the PC one toned it down for a more sober less in-your-face look.

 - The NES games on the Wii's Virtual Console has a filter that not only darkens the screen, but it also darkens the colors.
 This was supposed to emulate how NES games would look on a TV set from the 1980s, but it makes the games look like someone put a gray film over the screen.
 Ports of the NES games plus emulators don't use this feature, which makes the games look brighter and more colorful by comparison.

-- Almost everywhere in Fallout 3 has a strong green tint (save for the Tranquillity Lane simulation, which is sepia-toned in the style of old photographs).
-In fact, if you remove the tint with one of the various visual overhaul mods out there, you will see that a lot of the game's textures have been almost entirely desaturated to exaggerate this.
+- Almost everywhere in Fallout 3 has a strong green tint (save for the Tranquillity Lane simulation, which is sepia-toned).
+If you remove the tint with a visual overhaul mod, you will see that a lot of textures had their saturation reduced to exaggerate the effect, making the Capital Wasteland look quite grey without it.

-- The areas added by the first two DLC packs have their own colour pallettes.
-The industrial setting of The Pitt is denoted with a red-brown wash, whereas Operation Anchorage is tinted blue, in keeping with its winter themes.
-However, the fourth DLC, Point Lookout, cranks the green wash of the main game Up to Eleven, complete with a heavy green haze (which was probably added to hide the lack of detail beyond the borders of the playable region).
+- The areas added by some of the DLC packs have their own color palettes.
+The industrial setting of The Pitt has a red-brown wash, whereas Alaska in Operation Anchorage is tinted a wintry blue.
+Point Lookout cranks the wash of the main game Up to Eleven, and adds a thick green haze, likely to hide the lack of detail outside of the playable parts of the map.

 - In Far Out, the color palette is all tinted toward ruddy orange.